eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/installation-operating.md

 * Increased load on the search database, leading to performance degradation and increased database cost.
 * Only a few fields are ever used for searching.

-In Ditto *3.5.0*, there is now configuration to specify, by namespace, which fields will be included in the search database.
+In Ditto *3.5.0*, there is now configuration to specify, by a namespace pattern, which fields will be included in the search database.

 To enable this functionality, there are two new options in the `thing-search.conf` configuration: